sanyokdev/language-learning/Japanese Data/Anki/Note Examples/Anki Radical Note Example.md

 > Head
 ## Meaning Elements:
 > ```html
-><p class="meaning-item primary">Head</p>
+><p class="element-item primary">Head</p>
 > ```
 ## Meaning Mnemonic:
 > ```html
 > This is the kind of <radical>head</radical> a child might draw—can you imagine it with eyes, nose, mouth, and ears too?
 Whoever's head this is, it's really square.
-Maybe it's the head of a .
+Maybe it's the head of a famous spongy cartoon character.
 Hmm.
 > ```
 ## Type:
 > Radical
 ## DO NOT CHANGE
 > \-
+## Tag:
+> Radical Level_2